ondracek-lukas/vichrr/README.md

 **MacOS client:**

-Currently no precompiled binaries are available, see compilation process below or use the following simplified inctructions:
+* Download latest version from _[releases]_ section or see compilation process below.
+* Run the application.

+If you have M1 chip, you need to compile the application yourself:

-* Download install-mac.sh script from _[releases]_ section to your desktop.
+* Download vichrr-compile-mac.sh script from _[releases]_ section to your desktop.
 * Open terminal and write there the following two lines:
     ```
-    chmod +x Desktop/install-mac.sh
+    chmod +x Desktop/vichrr-compile-mac.sh
-    Desktop/install-mac.sh
+    Desktop/vichrr-compile-mac.sh
     ```
 * Enter password for installing applications when prompted.
 * A link to the application should have been created on desktop.